acrlabs/www/acrl/posts/2026-07-20-packer-pipeline-eof.md

 ### Stage 1: Retrying

 A few weeks later I'm finally getting back to it.
-Now I really need to sort this out.
-The AMIs must flow.
+Now I really need to sort this out. **The AMIs must flow**.
 I look at the last commit in the Ansible repo, the suspect one that @drmorr shipped.
 There is nothing obviously wrong with it, just some [CopyFail](https://github.com/theori-io/copy-fail-CVE-2026-31431) mitigation.
 I do the most optimistic thing
 possible: I rerun the pipeline.
 It's probably worth noting that our AMI pipeline is initiated via a GitHub Action which clones our Ansible repo and configures Packer.
 Then, it runs our Packer build which provisions an EC2 instance and runs the Ansible provisioner against it.
 Finally, once the provisioner steps complete we snapshot the instance and copy it to